-A swing bridge, 15 minutes from the Raspberry Flat car-park, crosses the West Matukituki River, downstream from the Rob Roy Stream junction.
-After the bridge the track climbs through a small gorge into beech forest, then into alpine vegetation at the head of the valley, with good views of the Rob Roy Glacier.
+About 15 minutes from the Raspberry Flat car park, cross a swing bridge across the West Matukituki River.
+The track climbs through a small gorge into beech forest, then into alpine vegetation at the head of the valley, with good views of the Rob Roy Glacier.

 Know before you go

 An unstable slip on the lower section of the track has a steep drop-off that requires care when crossing.

 Weather in this area can be unpredictable and alpine conditions can arrive at any time of year – take appropriate clothing, and check weather and road conditions before you go.

 Before you go into the outdoors, tell someone your plans and leave a date to raise the alarm if you haven't returned.
 To do this, use the New Zealand Outdoors Intentions process on the AdventureSmart website.
 It is endorsed by New Zealand's search and rescue agencies and provides three simple options to tell someone you trust the details about your trip.